About

 Alison hails from the frigid north (AKA Minnesota) where she spent her formative years playing soccer and acting in plays both in community theater and professionally.
 She liked the Twin Cities enough to stick around for college and studied anthropology, studio art, and art history.

 After spending graduate school interning at museums all over San Francisco and working at the California Academy of Sciences, she decided the museum world was not for her.
 So she embarked on the next chapter of her life following her Roman historian husband on his academic meanderings.
 This has taken her around Europe, including summers as an object photographer at a dig site in Greece and a year in Bulgaria working as an English teacher.
+Although she’ll miss the gluwein and good friends from her most recent stint in Germany, Alison is thrilled to be back stateside where she can more easily pursue her writing career.